 Most states recognize that children and teens can be easy to trick, easily persuaded, and raised to obey older youth or adults as authority figures.
 All of these factors explain why children and adolescents do not have the maturity, and therefore legal right, to give informed consent to sexual behaviors with others.
 These laws can get tricky with older teens.
 Check the age of consent laws in your state to learn what kinds of consensual sex is not legal.

-Children are sexually abused in making child pornography
+Children are sexually abused in the making of child sexual abuse material.

-Child pornography is not a victimless crime.
-Sometimes people put child pornography in a different category than child sexual abuse.
-Someone might rationalize it by saying “the children are participating willingly,” but pornography depicting children in sexual poses or participating in sexual behaviors is child sexual abuse caught on camera, and therefore the images are illegal.
+Child pornography, now called child sexual abuse material or CSAM is not a victimless crime.
+Sometimes people put child sexual abuse material in a different category than child sexual abuse.
+Someone might rationalize it by saying “the children are participating willingly,” but these images and videos depicting children in sexual poses or participating in sexual behaviors is child sexual abuse caught on camera, and therefore the images are illegal.
 Some refer to them as “crime scene photos” since the act of photographing the child in this way is criminal.
-Additionally, viewing child pornography creates a demand for this form of child sexual abuse.
-In some cases a fascination with child pornography can be an indicator for acting out abuse with a child.
+Additionally, viewing child sexual abuse material creates a demand for this form of child sexual abuse.
+In some cases a fascination with child sexual abuse material can be an indicator for acting out abuse with a child.